quicwg/base-drafts/draft-ietf-quic-transport.md

 terminate the connection immediately.
 Any closing frame causes all streams to immediately become closed; open streams can be assumed to be implicitly reset.

-If the endpoint has successfully decrypted a 1-RTT packet from its peer, it SHOULD send CONNECTION_CLOSE in a 1-RTT packet.
+If the endpoint has received an ACK for a 1-RTT packet, it SHOULD send CONNECTION_CLOSE in a 1-RTT packet.
 If not, and it has received a Handshake packet from the peer, it SHOULD send CONNECTION_CLOSE in a Handshake packet.

 If the endpoint has received only Initial packets from the peer, it SHOULD send CONNECTION_CLOSE in an Initial packet.
 If it has Handshake keys available,